fermo-metabolomics/fermo_core/docs/source/index.rst

 fermo_core documentation
 ========================

+Welcome to the documentation for `fermo_core` version |version|.
+Below you'll find an overview and the API reference.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-Welcome to the documentation for `fermo_core`.
-Below you'll find an overview and the API reference.

 `View the Project on GitHub <https://github.com/fermo-metabolomics/fermo_core>`_